Stevenl1221/PlayOneThree/README.md

 ```

 ## Starting the server in production
-The server does not require a build step.
-From the `server` directory run:
+The server does not require its own build step.
+After building the client, the
+server will automatically serve the `dist` directory.
+From the `server`
+directory run:

 ```bash
 npm start
 ```
 Use the `PORT` environment variable to change the listening port if needed.
+Once the server is running you can access the game at
+`http://localhost:3001` (or your chosen port).